-Institutions joining the National Redress Scheme
+Institutions that have joined the Scheme

-Institutions must agree to join the National Redress Scheme so that they can provide redress to people who experienced child sexual abuse in relation to their institution.
+Institutions must agree to join the National Redress Scheme so they can provide redress to people who experienced child sexual abuse in relation to their institution.

 Once you have made an application, the National Redress Scheme will contact you to acknowledge receipt of the application and provide initial guidance on the process.
 This guidance will include information about whether the institution, or institutions, have fully joined the Scheme.